lit/lit/packages/labs/router/README.md

 `@lit-labs/router` is not yet published to npm.

+This package requires either a native [`URLPattern`](https://developer.mozilla.org/en-US/docs/Web/API/URLPattern) implementation (which is currently only implemented in Chrome, Edge, and other Chromium browsers) or a URLPattern polyfill, like [`urlpattern-polyfill`](https://github.com/kenchris/urlpattern-polyfill).

 ## Overview

 `@lit-labs/router` is a component-oriented router API vended as reactive controllers.
 Routes are configured as part of component definitions, and integrated into the component lifecycle and rendering.